RESEARCH STARTER

 Overview

 All chemical elements are considered chemical substances.
 The elements are materials that cannot be broken down further or changed into another element by chemical means.
 The elements are listed according to their atomic number on the periodic table.
-As of 2017, the periodic table contained 118 chemical elements.
-Ninety-one of those elements occur naturally on Earth.
-About seven elements can be found in very small amounts naturally, but are usually created in a laboratory; the remaining twenty elements can only be made in a laboratory.
+The periodic table contains 118 chemical elements.
+Ninety-four of those elements occur naturally on Earth, although some exist only in trace amounts; the remaining twenty-four elements are produced in laboratories or nuclear facilities.

 An atom or molecule that gains or loses an electron is called an ion.
 Because electrons are negatively charged, an atom or molecule that gains an electron takes on a negative electrical charge.
 Ions with a negative charge are called anions.
 Nonmetals tend to form anions.
 Ions that lose an electron take on a positive charge and are called cations.
 Metals tend to form cations.